-underlying mental representations; instead, as is reflected in our analyses themselves, our interest in linguistic descriptions lies in their utility for comparing representations across different stimuli (whatever the nature of those representations might be).
-Whatever cognitive constraints apply to transforming a perceptual representation into a linguistic one presumably hold for any stimulus one observes (at least in the context of a single experiment above), and so it is the pattern of such descriptions-how they vary as a function of stimulus complexitythat we believe provides insight here.
+Nevertheless, our use of linguistic descriptions here doesn't imply that they are some kind of "pure" or "direct" window into one's underlying mental representations; instead, as is reflected in our analyses themselves, our interest in linguistic descriptions lies in their utility for comparing representations across different stimuli (whatever the nature of those representations might be).
+Whatever cognitive constraints apply to transforming a perceptual representation into a linguistic one presumably hold for any stimulus one observes (at least in the context of a single experiment above); and so it is the pattern of such descriptions - how they vary as a function of stimulus complexity - that we believe provides insight here.
 Moreover, linguistic descriptions have certain advantages over other, more conventional measures.
 For example, unlike more typical measures from vision science (e.g., subtle differences in reaction time that require sensitive measurements and emerge only after hundreds of trials), linguistic descriptions are easily recorded, and even a single trial can be interpreted.
-At the same time, unlike other more explicit measures (e.g., ratings of complexity on a numerical scale), linguistic descriptions derive from processes that are far more natural and universal, requiring little to no special instruction (as compared to, e.g., explanations of how to use a certain scale, etc.); subjects in our experiments simply spoke in whatever way felt best.
+At the same time, unlike other more explicit measures (e.g., "ratings" of complexity on a numerical scale), linguistic descriptions derive from processes that are far more natural and universal, requiring little to no special instruction (e.g., explanations of how to use a certain scale, etc.); subjects in our experiments simply spoke in whatever way felt best.

-In other words, even if some other measures of complexity (e.g., ratings) might reveal a linear (rather than quadratic) relationship between objective and subjective complexity, we suggest that there is a special and even unique value inherent to the linguistic descriptions we collected here.
+In other words, even if some other measures of complexity (e.g., ratings) might reveal a linear (rather than quadratic) relationship between objective and subjective complexity, we suggest that there is a special and even unique value inherent to the linguistic description we collect here.
 Indeed, the value we see in such descriptions is precisely that they are descriptions.
-Many information-theoretic approaches to perception and cognition hold that the mind represents stimuli in the world by transforming them into a format akin to the computer programs appearing in Figure 2-for example, as instructions for generating such stimuli (Feldman & Singh, 2006).
-Thus, studying such representations using measures that are themselves formatted as descriptions may offer a new kind of insight (as it did in the present studies) in ways that make it a valuable addition (though certainly not a replacement) to cognitive psychology's methodological toolkit.
+Many information-theoretic approaches to perception and cognition hold that the mind represents stimuli in the world by transforming them into a format akin to the computer programs appearing in Figure 2 - e.g., as instructions for generating such stimuli (Feldman & Singh, 2006).
+And so studying such representations using measures that are themselves formatted as descriptions may offer a new kind of insight (as it did in the present studies), in ways that make it a valuable addition (though certainly not a replacement) to cognitive psychology's methodological toolkit.
 (Similarly, recent and creative work has explored connections between visual processing and subjects' drawings of visual stimuli [Davis et al., 2019; Fan et al., 2018].
-We think those studies carry a similar kind of value, owing in part to the generative nature of such visual production tasks.)
+We think those studies carry a similar kind of value, owing in part to the generative nature of such "visual production" tasks.)